arvidn/libtorrent/docs/manual.rst

 torrent, the torrent's name '/' the file name is appended.
 This is the same directory structure that libtorrent will download torrents into.

+There is limited support for HTTP redirects.
+In case some files are redirected to *different hosts*, the files must be piece aligned or padded to be piece aligned.

 .. _`BEP 17`: http://bittorrent.org/beps/bep_0017.html
 .. _`BEP 19`: http://bittorrent.org/beps/bep_0019.html